phil-ho/mastermind/README.md

 ```

 ## Tests 🧪
-I used Jest & Testing-Library to do my unit testing.
+I used Jest & Testing-Library to do my testing.

 To run tests:
 ```